 Whistleblower Protection and Public Interest Disclosures Policy

-State Trustees has no tolerance for fraud or corruption.
-State Trustees promotes an environment where employees and external parties are encouraged to constructively raise problems and concerns without fear of retribution.
+State Trustees has no tolerance for fraud and corruption.
+State Trustees promotes a ‘no blame’ culture where employees are encouraged to constructively raise problems and concerns without fear of retribution.

 As far as the law allows, State Trustees aims for a ‘no wrong door’ approach where all those who disclose misconduct or corrupt conduct in good faith will have their confidentiality protected and their disclosure investigated.

-Purpose: This policy outlines how State Trustees complies with Commonwealth and state laws to protect those who make disclosures of misconduct and corrupt conduct in the public interest and how State Trustees manages disclosures by or against its employees or directors.
+This Policy outlines how State Trustees complies with Commonwealth and State laws to protect those who make disclosures of misconduct and corrupt conduct in the public interest and how State Trustees manages disclosures by or against its employees or directors.
+This includes a description of what matters are reportable, how these matters can be reported without fear of detriment, and how State Trustees will protect you.

 What can I make a disclosure about?